 - 1. Rejection of Applicant: If GRADALIS rejects a student, a full refund of all monies paid will be made to the applicant, less a non-refundable application fee of \$50. - 2.
-Program Cancellation: If GRADALIS cancels a program subsequent to a student's enrollment, GRADALIS will refund all monies paid by the student. - Cancellation Prior to the Start of Class or No Show: If an applicant accepted by GRADALIS cancels prior to the 3. start of scheduled classes or never attends class (no-show), GRADALIS will refund all monies paid, less non-refundable application fee.
-(See this fee above) - 4.
-Cancellation After the Start of Class: For enrolled and attending students, refunds are calculated using the Last Day of Attendance (LDA) and paid within forty-five (45) calendar days from the documented Date of Determination (DOD).
+Program Cancellation: If GRADALIS cancels a program subsequent to a student's enrollment, GRADALIS will refund all monies paid by the student. - Cancellation Prior to the Start of Class or No Show: If an applicant accepted by GRADALIS cancels prior to the start of scheduled classes or never attends class (no-show), GRADALIS will refund all monies paid, less non-refundable application fee.
+(See this fee above) - Cancellation After the Start of Class: For enrolled and attending students, refunds are calculated using the Last Day of Attendance (LDA) and paid within forty-five (45) calendar days from the documented Date of Determination (DOD).
 The DOD is the date the student gives written or verbal notice of withdrawal to GRADALIS or the date GRADALIS terminates the student by applying GRADALIS' attendance, conduct or Satisfactory Academic Progress policy.
-A refund will be given based on a pro-rata basis (see full policy below) less the non-refundable application processing fee of \$50. - 5.
-Cooling off Period: a three-business-day cooling off period, shall be honored, commencing with the day an enrollment agreement with the applicant is signed or an initial deposit or payment toward tuition and fees is made, until midnight of the third business day following such date or from the date that the students first visited the institution on-line or inperson, whichever is later, during which time the contract may be rescinded and all monies paid refunded.
+A refund will be given based on a pro-rata basis (see full policy below) less the non-refundable application processing fee of \$50. - Cooling off Period: a three-business-day cooling off period, shall be honored, commencing with the day an enrollment agreement with the applicant is signed or an initial deposit or payment toward tuition and fees is made, until midnight of the third business day following such date or from the date that the students first visited the institution on-line or inperson, whichever is later, during which time the contract may be rescinded and all monies paid refunded.
 Evidence of personal appearance at the institution or deposit of a written statement of withdrawal for delivery by mail or other means shall be deemed as meeting the terms of the cooling-off period.

 All refunds are paid by GRADALIS within forty-five (45) calendar days.
-Refund amounts for enrolled and attending students are based on a student's LDA and the number of days completed by the student.
+Refund amounts for enrolled and attending students are based on a student's LDA (Last Day of Attendance) and the number of days completed by the student.
 A partial day is considered the same as a whole day provided the student was present.
-After the first week and through fifty percent (50%) of the period of financial obligation, tuition charges retained will not exceed a pro rata portion of tuition for the training period completed, plus ten percent (10%) of the unearned tuition for the period of training that was not completed up to a maximum of \$1,000.
-After fifty percent (50%) of the year's training days are completed by the student, GRADALIS will retain the full tuition for this 12-month period of financial obligation.
+Fifty percent (50%) of the Year's Program will be defined by the number of days completed out of the full number of days provided over the twelve-month period.
+Upon completion of "50% of the days," this will be deemed equivalent to a full year's Tuition financial obligation.
+Tuition charges retained by GRADALIS will not exceed a pro rata portion of Tuition for the training period completed, plus ten percent (10%) of the unearned tuition for the period of training not completed up to a maximum of \$1,000.
+To be said in other words, "After fifty percent (50%) of the year's training days are completed by the student, GRADALIS will be awarded a full 12-month tuition for a student's (and by inference to a School's) financial obligation.